qwerty541/logged-stream/README.md

 ## Usage

-Add this to your `Cargo.toml`:
+To use `logged-stream`, add this to your `Cargo.toml`:

 ```toml
 [dependencies]
 logged-stream = "0.1"
 ```

-or run command in your project root:
+or run this command in your project root:

 ```
 $ cargo add logged-stream@0.1